 • Fireworks are already prohibited from use on the Oregon coast, and this rule is enforced in Cannon Beach unlike in many other coast locations.
-Including this rule in the Marine Conservation Area designation is a reaffirmation of the coastwide rule and we hope that signage could be installed at the access points to the site to indicate this specifically.
+Including this rule in the Marine Conservation Area designation is a reaffirmation of the coastwide rule and we hope that signage could be installed at the access points to this site to indicate this specifically.

-No climbing on rocks in intertidal and no climbing through the intertidal zone to the area above Mean High Water (MHW) on offshore rocks; No disturbance, harassment, trampling of wildlife; Operation of drones is prohibited within 2000 ft. of offshore islands; Airplanes are prohibited from coming within 2000 ft. of Marine Conservation Area; Recreational boats may not come within 500 ft. of offshore rocks that are included within the Marine Conservation Area.; Kite flying is prohibited within 2000 ft. of offshore islands and within any part of the Marine Conservation Area.
+No climbing on rocks in intertidal and no climbing through the intertidal zone to the area above MHW on offshore rocks; No disturbance, harassment, trampling of wildlife; Operation of drones is prohibited within 2000 ft. of offshore islands; Airplanes are prohibited from coming within 2000 ft. of Marine Conservation Area; Recreational boats may not come within 500 ft. of offshore rocks that are included within the Marine Conservation Area.; Kite flying is prohibited within 2000 ft. of offshore islands and within any part of the Marine Conservation Area.

-• Our proposed regulations for these activities are the same as those at the Haystack Rock Marine Education Area/Marine Garden.
-We propose these same regulations at Chapman Point because they provide the means to help meet our site goal #1, have worked well at Haystack Rock, are acceptable to the public at that site, and provide consistency with regulations at a nearby site with many of the same disturbance concerns and recreational activities.
+• Our proposed regulations for these activities are the same regulations as those at the Haystack Rock Marine Education Area/Marine Garden.
+We propose these same regulations at Ecola Point because they provide the means to help meet our site goal #1 and provide consistency with regulations at a nearby site with many of the same disturbance concerns and recreational activities, albeit at a much higher level.